ShadyD45/Data-Structures-And-Algorithms/README.md

-# Data-Structures-With-C
+# Data-Structures-And-Algorithms
-This repo demonstrates the implementation of Data Structures using C and CPP
+This repo demonstrates the implementation of various Data structures and Algorithms implemented using C, CPP, Python in one place